Ph.D. University of Arizona

 Spurgeon works in literatures of the American West and Southwest as well as nature/environmental

 writing, gender studies, and postcolonial theory.
-She is the author of Exploding the Western: Myths of Empire on the Postmodern Frontier, co-author of Writing the Southwest, and editor of the forthcoming anthology Cormac McCarthy.
-She has published a monograph on Ana Castillo, and essays on Cormac McCarthy, Martin
+She is the author of Exploding the Western: Myths of Empire on the Postmodern Frontier, co-author of Writing the Southwest, and editor of the critical anthology Cormac McCarthy.
+She has published essays on Ana Castillo, Cormac McCarthy, Martin Cruz Smith, feminist

-Cruz Smith, feminist theory in the borderlands, the relationship between literature,
+theory in the borderlands, the relationship between literature, water policy, and

 - Cormac McCarthy: All the Pretty Horses, No Country for Old Men, The Road.
 Continuum Studies in Contemporary North American Fiction Series.
 London: Continuum Publishing Group.
 2011.
 (176 pages)